wkjagt/godocs/effective_go.md

 ### Interface names

-By convention, one-method interfaces are named by the method name plus an -er suffix or similar modification to construct an agent noun: Reader, Writer, Formatter, CloseNotifier etc.
+By convention, one-method interfaces are named by the method name plus an -`er` suffix or similar modification to construct an agent noun: `Reader`, `Writer`, `Formatter`, `CloseNotifier` etc.

 There are a number of such names and it's productive to honor them and the function names they capture.
 Read, Write, Close, Flush, String and so on have canonical signatures and meanings.
 To avoid confusion, don't give your method one of those names unless it has the same signature and meaning.
-Conversely, if your type implements a method with the same meaning as a method on a well-known type, give it the same name and signature; call your string-converter method String not ToString.
+Conversely, if your type implements a method with the same meaning as a method on a well-known type, give it the same name and signature; call your string-converter method `String` not `ToString`.

 ### MixedCaps

-Finally, the convention in Go is to use MixedCaps or mixedCaps rather than underscores to write multiword names.
+Finally, the convention in Go is to use `MixedCaps` or `mixedCaps` rather than underscores to write multiword names.

 ## Semicolons

 Like C, Go's formal grammar uses semicolons to terminate statements, but unlike in C, those semicolons do not appear in the source.
 Instead the lexer uses a simple rule to insert semicolons automatically as it scans, so the input text is mostly free of them.

 The rule is this.
-If the last token before a newline is an identifier (which includes words like int and float64), a basic literal such as a number or string constant, or one of the tokens
+If the last token before a newline is an identifier (which includes words like `int` and `float64`), a basic literal such as a number or string constant, or one of the tokens

 ```go
 break continue fallthrough return ++ -- ) }